grenaud/deML/README.md

 About
 ----------------------

-deML is a program for maximum likelihood demultiplexing program for next-generation sequencing data.
+deML is a program for maximum likelihood demultiplexing of next-generation sequencing data.

 Downloading: